Complete the online form, without any obligation, to get a price for your vehicle. Click this link.

 With car insurance in Spain it is the vehicle that is insured.
 So if you have a family member who meets the insurers criteria there is no need to add them to the policy.
 For example, the insurance company may stipulate that a driver must be over 25 years of age and held a full licence for a minimum of two years.
 If your visitor meets that criteria then they can enjoy the same insurance benefits as you and there is no need to advise the insurance company.

 In general, most insurers in Spain add some form of breakdown cover in their policies as standard.
 The level of cover can vary including how far the company will transport your vehicle.
 Make sure you get the cover you require.
 Remember it is illegal to tow a vehicle in Spain.

 Yes.
 Most Spanish insurance companies include protection for your windscreen.
-The service is also very efficient with several auto glass companies offering a fast service to repair or replace your damaged window by liaising directly with the insurer for you, at no extra cost to you.
+The service is also very efficient.
+Many auto glass companies offer a fast service to repair or replace your damaged window by liaising directly with the insurer for you, at no extra cost to you.